cortexrd/Knack-Toolkit-Library/README.md

 # Customizing Features

+**IMPORTANT UPDATE, MAY 26, 2023**

+The procedure below has just been streamlined significantly, thus deprecating all information therein.
+Any customization of this file should not be implemented.

+Documentation will be updated shortly.

 You can customize how the KTL operates by modifying the **KTL_KnackApp.js** file.
 This is done by setting various flags and variables, but also by adding your own processing code in the callbacks.

 ## Callbacks